Britney Spears' Conservatorship Case Is Complicated. Here's What You Need To Know.

-It's never been a good time to be a female popstar, but it becomes clear very early on in the documentary that the late 90's/early 2000's were basically a cesspool of misogyny, where slut-shaming was just a normal thing to do.
+It's never been a good time to be a female pop star, but it becomes clear very early on in the documentary that the late 90's/early 2000s were basically a cesspool of misogyny, where slut-shaming was normal.

-Britney was consistently slammed by tabloids, talk shows (Jay Leno and Barbara Walters, in particular), and the media writ large for being, in approximate order of appearance, too sexy, too virginal, too young, a bad example for teenage girls, a bad mother, a liar, a cheater (thanks, Justin Timberlake), and a crazy, unhinged party-girl.
+Spears was consistently slammed by tabloids, talk shows (Jay Leno and Barbara Walters, in particular), and the media writ large for being, in approximate order of appearance, too sexy, too virginal, too young, a bad example for teenage girls, a bad mother, a liar, a cheater (thanks, Justin Timberlake), and a crazy, unhinged party girl.

-After years of being followed by the paparazzi, starting when she was just 16, she was panned and mocked as "crazy" and "out of control" for shaving her head during what we would now more respecfully refer to as a mental health crisis.
+After years of being followed by paparazzi, starting when she was just 16, Spears was mocked as "crazy" and "out of control" for shaving her head during what we would now more respectfully refer to as a mental health crisis.

-That's when her legal troubles started, as Britney was deemed unfit to handle her own estate and put under a conservatorship, controlled by her father.
+That's when her legal troubles started, as Spears was deemed unfit to handle her own estate and put under a conservatorship, controlled by her father.

 Spoiler alert: Most of us were.
 Think back to 2008.
 Did you buy a copy of US Weekly and laugh about Britney's shaved head with your friends?

-That said, the documentary includes some shocking clips of off-putting beahvior, clips that a lot of us probably watched at the time and shrugged off.
+The documentary includes some shocking clips of off-putting behavior, clips that a lot of us probably watched at the time and shrugged off.

 A few highlights:

-"Framing Britney Spears" features a clip of Justin Timberlake after the infamous breakup with Britney, telling a radio show that he had sex with her (at the time Britney said she had not slept with him).
+"Framing Britney Spears" features a clip of Justin Timberlake after the infamous breakup with Spears, telling a radio show that he had sex with her (at the time Spears said she had not slept with him).
 A Details cover later makes him look like a real stud for getting "in Britney's pants."
-NY Times culture critic Wesley Morris reflects on this in the documentary:
+New York Times culture critic Wesley Morris reflects on this in the documentary:

 "The way that people treated her, to be very high school about it, was like she was the school slut and he was the quarterback."

-In a 2003 interview, Diane Sawyer channelled middle-aged moms everywhere, when she looked at Britney, with a voice full of gentle, rehearsed empathy and asked her what she did to cause Justin Timberlake "so much pain," insinuating that the breakup was solely her fault.
+In a 2003 interview, Diane Sawyer channelled middle-aged moms everywhere when she looked at Spears, with a voice full of gentle, rehearsed empathy and asked her what she did to cause Justin Timberlake "so much pain," insinuating that the breakup was solely her fault.